JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL-Operations.md

 # Advanced SPARQL Operations

-This article details advanced features of our of SPARQL implementation, if you are just interesting in using basic SPARQL see [[Querying with SPARQL|UserGuide-Querying-With-SPARQL]] and [[UserGuide/Updating with SPARQL|Updating with SPARQL]].
+This article details advanced features of our of SPARQL implementation, if you are just interesting in using basic SPARQL see [[Querying with SPARQL|UserGuide-Querying-With-SPARQL]] and [[Updating with SPARQL|UserGuide-Updating-With-SPARQL]].

 On this page we cover the following features: